Sniffaloo Logo

 Understanding different following styles:

 Every cat has their own personality and style of showing affection.
 Some cats are subtle shadows who quietly appear in whatever room you enter.
 Others are vocal companions who announce their presence and follow at your heels.
-Both extremes, and everything in between, are perfectly normal feline personalities.
+Both extremes, and everything in between, are perfectly normal.

 The key is that your cat seems content and relaxed while following you, not anxious or distressed.